LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 - **Strategy to target specific customer segments**

 - **What are the conclusions for the logistic process?**

-## Approach <a name="approach"></a>
-Following steps will be followed:

-- Data import and wranglig if required
-- Exploratory data analyis, aimed at products and orders
-- Order- and SKU profile analysis
-- Affinity analysis

 ### libraries:
 - python